rishabhkashyap01/Flask-Project/readme.md

 # Website

-You can visit the live application here: [My Deployed Flask App](httphttp://rishabhkashyap01.pythonanywhere.com/)
+You can visit the live application here: httphttp://rishabhkashyap01.pythonanywhere.com/

 # Requirements